 8.8.2.
-Illness at School: See Appendix A for Covid Symptoms Protocol
+Illness at School:

-Students who become ill at school will be sent to the office where the decision will be made to call home.
+Students who become ill at school will be sent to the school nurse's office where the decision will be made to call home.
+(If the school nurse is unavailable, the student will be sent to the administrative assistant's office for LS or MUS.)
 A sick student will remain in the office or an assigned area until a parent or authorized adult can pick him up from school.
 Students may not be released from school for illness without authorization.